$ sudo docker pull blabla1337/owasp-skf-lab:rfi

 Let us see how can we exploit the file inclusion vulnerability in a real world scenario, the application here allows us to run 2 commands from the drop down list.
 One is running Date and the other is Calendar.

 When we will have a look in our intercepting proxy we can see that the application uses a predefined file that contains the command to execute and prints the results of it.

-To exploit an Remote File Inclusion vulnerability we need first to setup our on webserver so we are able to serve our own file.
-In this case i will use Python Flask to create a small webserver that serves my file.
+Creating your own webserver: In this case you can use Python Flask to create a small webserver that serves your file.
 We name it evil_server.py

 from flask import Flask, request, url_for, render_template, redirectapp = Flask(__name__)app.config['DEBUG'] = True@app.route("/evil.py")def start():return render_template("evil.py")if __name__ == "__main__":app.run(host='0.0.0.0', port=1337)